 All applications will be thoroughly reviewed during the intake and eligibility process to ensure Applicants are eligible for the Program prior to receiving title clearance assistance.
 Eligibility determinations will be made based on documentation submitted by the Applicant and verification of information by third-party sources, including federal databases.
-These decisions will be made based on applicable statutes, codes of federal regulations, state and local codes and ordinances, local guidelines, and Program guidelines.
+These decisions will be made based on applicable statutes, codes of federal regulations, state and local codes and ordinances, local guidelines, and these Program guidelines.

 If at any point during the process, it is found that the Applicant is ineligible for the Program, the Applicant will be notified via a Title Clearance Ineligibility Determination Notification.
-This ineligibility notification will outline the determination made as well as next steps, if applicable, and instructions for how to appeal the decision.
+This ineligibility notification will outline the determination made as well as next steps, and instructions on how to contest said determination, if applicable.
 See the Program Based Reconsideration and/or Administrative Review section of this document.

 Applicants who are deemed eligible will be sent a preliminary Title Clearance Eligibility Determination Notification informing them of the preliminary eligibility determination and provide a description of required next steps.
-Once Applicants are deemed eligible, the Program will have a one-hundred and eighty (180) days period to resolve title issues.
-The Title Clearance Program will extend the period in cases where the Program is awaiting a decision or determination from a third party (i.e. not from PRDOH or the Applicant), such as a decision from the court or a regulatory agency; and on any other cases deemed appropriate by the PRDOH.
-If the Title Clearance program does not extend the time period, the Applicant is entitled to request an extension of the time period through the Program Based Reconsideration Request process (see the Program Based Reconsideration and/or Administrative Review section of this Guidelines).
-If the process to clear the title exceeds the one-hundred and eighty (180) days period and any approved extensions, the Application will be closed out due to unobtainable title.
+Once Applicants are deemed eligible, the Program will have a one-hundred and eighty (180) days period to resolve title issues, which may be extended for two (2) periods of ninety (90) days each.
+The Title Clearance Program may extend the period in cases where the Program is awaiting a decision or determination from a third party (i.e. not from PRDOH or the Applicant), such as a decision from the court or a regulatory agency; and on any other cases as deemed appropriate by PRDOH.